 Next, consider the company's payout ratio, which reflects what percentage of income the company is spending on its dividend.
 In general, the lower the number, the better.
 A low payout ratio means there's plenty of room for generous dividend increases.
 It also means that much of the company's income remains in its hands, giving it a lot of flexibility.
 That money can fund the business's expansion, pay off debt, buy back shares, or even buy other companies.
 A steep payout ratio reflects little flexibility for the company, less room for dividend growth, and a stronger chance that if the company falls on hard times, it will have to reduce its dividend.

 Peering into tobacco

-You may notice, too, that some players in the industry, such as Star Scientific (NAS: CIGX) and Alliance One International (NYS: AOI) , aren't on the list.
-That's because smaller, fast-growing companies often prefer to plow any excess cash into further growth, rather than pay it out to shareholders.
+Some tobacco-related companies, such as Alliance One International and Star Scientific, don't pay dividends at all.
+That's because smaller or fast-growing companies often prefer to plow any excess cash into further growth, rather than pay it out to shareholders.

 Of course, as with all stocks, you'll want to look into more than just a company's dividend situation before making a purchase decision.
 Still, these stocks' compelling dividends make them great places to start your search, particularly if you're excited by the prospects for this industry.

 Do your portfolio a favor.
 Don't ignore the growth you can gain from powerful dividend payers.

 If you're searching for solid dividend payers and would rather avoid the stigma of big tobacco, we've put together a special free report outlining nine top dividend-paying stocks.
 Access your copy today at no cost!
 Just click here.